mefaxas-crypto/pcg-tortuga-yola/docs/userguide.md

 This is for breaking down a large item (like a whole fish) into usable cuts.

 1. First, ensure you have inventory items for both the primary cut (e.g., "Whole Salmon") and the yielded cuts (e.g., "Salmon Fillet," "Salmon Trim").
-2. (Optional but Recommended) Go to **Settings -> Butchering Templates** to define the expected yields from a primary cut.
+2. (Optional but Recommended) Go to **Settings -> Butchering Templates** to create templates for common butchering tasks.
 3. Navigate to **Recipes & Production** -> **Butchering Log**.
 4. Select the **Primary Item** ("Whole Salmon") and the **Quantity Used**.
 5. If a template exists, the yielded items will appear.
 Enter the actual **Weight / Qty** for each yielded cut.